Munich: Oktoberfest

-September and October, Theresienwiese: The largest beer festival in the world, Munich's Oktoberfest runs for 16–18 days from the end of September through early October.
-Oktoberfest is a celebration of the wedding of Bavarian Crown Prince Ludwig to Princess Therese of Saxony-Hildburghausen which took place on 12 October 1810.
-In the last 200 years the festival has grown to span 85 acres and now welcomes over 6 million visitors every year.
-There are 14 beer tents which together can seat 119,000 attendees at a time, and serve beer from the six major breweries of Munich: Augustiner, Hacker-Pschorr, Löwenbräu, Paulaner, Spaten and Staatliches Hofbräuhaus.
-Over 7 million liters of beer are consumed at each Oktoberfest.
-There are also over 100 rides ranging from bumper cars to full-sized roller coasters, as well as the more traditional Ferris wheels and swings.
-Food can be bought in each tent, as well as at various stalls throughout the fairgrounds.
-Oktoberfest hosts 144 caterers and employees 13,000 people.
+At Theresienwiese, the largest beer festival in the world, Munich's Oktoberfest runs for 16–18 days from the end of September through early October.
+In the last 200 years the festival has grown to span 85 acres and now welcomes over six million visitors every year.
+Beer is served from the six major Munich breweries.
+These are Augustiner-Bräu, Hacker-Pschorr Brewery, Löwenbräu Brewery, Paulaner Brewery, Spaten-Franziskaner-Bräu, and Staatliches Hofbräuhaus in München.
+Food must be bought in each tent.